jcu-eresearch/literate-metadata/mcp/annotated-mcp.md

 MCP2 documentation -- on 22 March 2016 I emailed the person who added them to the codeList and asked for clarification).

+Update: those values will be in MCP 2.0.

             <gmd:temporalElement>
                 <mcp:EX_TemporalExtent gco:isoType="gmd:EX_TemporalExtent">
                     <gmd:extent>